nclient/NClient/README.md

 #### Advantages of NClient:
 - **All types of applications:** can be used on backend (ASP.NET), frontend (Blazor) and desktop (MAUI).
 - **Integration with ASP.NET:** clients are available for all controllers out of the box.
-- **Various protocols:** currently REST is supported, but you can implement your own as provider (plans to add GraphQL and RPC).
+- **Various protocols:** currently only REST is provided as a ready-made implementation (plans to add GraphQL and RPC), but you can implement your own as provider.
 - **Asynchronous requests:** asynchronous and synchronous requests are supported.
 - **Response validation:** preset or custom validation of responses can be set.
 - **Resilience:** it is possible to provide resilience with different strategies.
 There is Polly support.